selcukes/selcukes.github.io/docs/03_guides/collections.md

 [40, 2, 1234]
 ```
 ### Join

-The `join` method allows you to merge two DataTables based on a common column.
+The `join` method is used to merge two DataTables based on a common column.
+Here's an example of how to use it:

 Suppose we have two `DataTables`, table1 and table2, with the following data:
 ```java